Zeeeepa/xyops/docs/monitors.md

 Every minute each satellite sends a fresh [ServerMonitorData](data.md#servermonitordata) snapshot to the master.
 For every monitor whose group scope matches the server:

-1. xyOps evaluates the monitor’s source expression against the current server monitor data sample.
+1. xyOps evaluates the monitor's source expression against the current server monitor data sample.
-2. The value is type‑cast using the monitor’s data type and optional match regex.
+2. The value is type‑cast using the monitor's data type and optional match regex.
 3. If the monitor is configured as a delta monitor, its rate is computed from the previous absolute value (and optionally divided by elapsed seconds).
-4. The value is inserted into the server’s time‑series for all resolutions.
+4. The value is inserted into the server's time‑series for all resolutions.

 Notes: